 - Do not text or talk while driving as the slightest mistake can prove costly not just to the driver but to other people on the road.

-Common Rules Applicable to both Two and Four-wheelers
+Common Rules Applicable to both Two and Four-wheelers in Delhi

 - Drinking and driving are strictly prohibited and can attract huge fines.
 It can also potentially increase the insurance premium along with tarnishing your driving record.